-The programme takes a minimum of one year to complete.
-Each module lasts eight weeks.
+This programme takes a minimum of one year to complete.
+Each module lasts 10 weeks.
 You are registered for a maximum of five years.

 Education and experience

-You should have an upper second class UK Bachelor's degree, or international equivalent, in any discipline.
-Relevant professional experience will be taken into account, but is not a requirement.
-Your application may also be considered if you have previous education and experience, equivalent to a degree-level qualification, which includes suitable preliminary training.
+You should have a recognised UK Bachelor's degree, or international equivalent, in finance, economics, or another appropriate discipline.
+Qualifications in other subjects will be assessed on their merits.
+Your application may be considered if you have previous education and experience, equivalent to a degree-level qualification, which includes suitable preliminary training.